the-turing-way/the-turing-way/conferences/abstracts/2021-01-RightsCon.md

 ## Session Concept
 ### What’s your product, initiative, or innovation?
 (150 words)
 _In a few sentences, tell us what you plan to demo.
 (Yes, we know it’s not much space – make it count!)_
-The Turing Way is a book, a community and a global collaboration.
+The Turing Way is a book, a community, and a global collaboration.
 This presentation will demonstrate one of the five open source volumes that form the project: the Guide to Ethical Research.
 (The other four guides cover Reproducible Research, Project Design, Communication, and Collaboration).
 We will talk about the aims of the project, the community we are building, and most importantly - how you can get involved!